mrorigo/tuiql/prompt.md

 Perform one iteration on the plan, and do your best to progress the project and fulfill the PRD.
-Keep the docs/PLAN.md up to date, and follow the Agent Instructions carefully; write tests and commit changes after each iteration.
+Keep the docs/PLAN.md and docs/STATUS.md up to date, and follow the Agent Instructions carefully; write tests and commit changes after each iteration.